Obstetric fistula: Prevention

 Prevention is the key to ending fistulae.
 UNFPA states that, "Ensuring skilled birth attendance at all births and providing emergency obstetric care for all women who develop complications during delivery would make fistula as rare in developing countries as it is in the industrialized world."
 In addition, access to health services and education – including family planning, gender equality, higher living standards, child marriage, and human rights – must be addressed to reduce the marginalization of women and girls.
 Reducing marginalization in these areas could reduce maternal disability and death by at least 20%.

-Prevention comes in the form of access to obstetrical care, support from trained health care professionals throughout pregnancy, providing access to family planning, promoting the practice of spacing between births, supporting women in education, and postponing early marriage.
-Fistula prevention also involves many strategies to educate local communities about the cultural, social, and physiological factors of that condition and contribute to the risk for fistulae.
+Prevention comes in the form of access to obstetrical care, support from trained health care professionals throughout pregnancy, providing access to family planning, promoting spacing between births, supporting women's education, and postponing early marriage.
+Fistula prevention also involves many strategies to educate local communities about the cultural, social, and physiological factors that contribute to the risk of fistulae.
 One of these strategies involves organizing community-level awareness campaigns to educate women about prevention methods such as proper hygiene and care during pregnancy and labor.
 Prevention of prolonged obstructed labor and fistulae should preferably begin as early as possible in each woman's life.
-For example, improved nutrition and outreach programs to raise awareness about the nutritional needs of children to prevent malnutrition, as well as improve the physical maturity of young mothers, are important fistula prevention strategies.
-It is also important to ensure access to timely and safe delivery during childbirth: measures include availability and provision of emergency obstetric care, as well as quick and safe cesarean sections for women in obstructed labor.
+For example, improved nutrition and outreach programs to raise awareness of children's nutritional needs to prevent malnutrition, as well as improve the physical maturity of young mothers, are important fistula prevention strategies.
+It is also important to ensure access to timely and safe delivery during childbirth: measures include the availability and provision of emergency obstetric care, as well as quick and safe cesarean sections for women in obstructed labor.
 Some organizations train local nurses and midwives to perform emergency cesarean sections to avoid vaginal delivery for young mothers who have underdeveloped pelvises.
-Midwives located in the local communities where obstetric fistulae are prevalent can contribute to promoting health practices that help prevent future development of obstetric fistulae.
+Midwives located in the local communities where obstetric fistulae are prevalent can promote health practices that help prevent future development of obstetric fistulae.
 NGOs also work with local governments, like the government of Niger, to offer free cesarean sections, further preventing the onset of obstetric fistulae.

-Promoting education for girls is also a key factor to preventing fistulae in the long term.
-Former fistula patients often act as "community fistula advocates" or "ambassadors of hope", a UNFPA-sponsored initiative, to educate the community.
+Promoting education for girls is also a key factor in preventing fistulae in the long term.
+Former fistula patients often serve as "community fistula advocates" or "ambassadors of hope", a UNFPA-sponsored initiative, to educate the community.
 These survivors help current patients, educate pregnant mothers, and dispel cultural myths that obstetric fistulae are caused by adultery or evil spirits.
 Successful ambassador programs are in place in Kenya, Bangladesh, Nigeria, Ghana, Côte d'Ivoire, and Liberia.

 Several organizations have developed effective fistula prevention strategies.
-One, the Tanzanian Midwives Association, works to prevent fistulae by improving clinical healthcare for women, encouraging the delay of early marriages and childbearing years, and helping the local communities to advocate for women's rights.
+One, the Tanzanian Midwives Association, works to prevent fistulae by improving healthcare for women, encouraging the delay of early marriage and childbearing, and helping the local communities to advocate for women's rights.